Inside Evernote’s brain

 Once on board, Talnykin whipped up a prototype of a Windows notes app based on the endless-tape principle.
 Pachikov had initially conceived of the software purely to please himself, but his wife Svetlana was equally enthusiastic about Talnykin’s rough draft.
 “She so liked it that it encouraged us to continue working on the project,” he says.

-The vision for Evernote which Pachikov developed was ambitious, especially given the apparently mundane nature of the category it was entering.
+The vision for Evernote that Pachikov developed was ambitious, especially given the apparently mundane nature of the category it was entering.
 For decades, innumerable pieces of software had helped people take notes.
 Most, however, were basic tools for short-term storage of snippets of information—the digital equivalent of Post-it Notes.
 Microsoft’s OneNote, which debuted in 2003, was meatier.
 But as part of Office, it was pretty much just a specialized word processor.

 Pachikov increasingly saw his software as being less about any single note you might store than the aggregate power of having everything you ever wanted to remember at your fingertips, now and forever.
 A feature in the original version called “Time Band” let you jump back to any given month, day, and year; Pachikov initially thought that might be as useful as full-text searching, which Evernote also offered.

-Though Evernote started out on Windows computers, working on all the devices in a user’s life was part of the vision from early on: The product’s first press release referenced the ability to “wirelessly sync over the internet between home PCs, office PCs, smartphones, and PDAs,” a promise which ran a little ahead of the initial reality.
+Though Evernote started out on Windows computers, working on all the devices in a user’s life was part of the vision from early on: The product’s first press release referenced the ability to “wirelessly sync over the internet between home PCs, office PCs, smartphones, and PDAs,” a promise that ran a little ahead of the initial reality.
 In this pre-iPhone time, Pachikov owned an early smartphone manufactured by HTC, and using it gave him the sense that “the smartphone eventually would be an extension of the human brain,” he remembers.
 Such a device, once it existed, would be the ideal home for Evernote, he felt.

 As a Windows app, Evernote sold for $35, got good reviews, and garnered a cult following of about 80,000 users, which wasn’t enough to thrive.
 “I never pretended I was a good businessman,” shrugs Pachikov.
 He decided to hire a replacement for himself as CEO.
 After his initial choice lasted less than a year in the position, he found Phil Libin, a Leningrad-born, Boston-based entrepreneur who had started two companies involved in technical plumbing such as identity management and was looking for something more spiritually fulfilling in his next challenge.
 “I fell in love,” says Pachikov.
 “In 30 minutes, I wanted him to run the company.”

 Libin joined as CEO in 2007 and didn’t turn the company into an instant phenom; at one point, he was getting ready to shut it down when a reprieve landed in his inbox in the form of an unsolicited investment offer from an Evernote enthusiast in Sweden.
-But the iPhone—once it began to support third-party apps—was the sort of epoch-shifting device which Pachikov had fantasized about a couple of years earlier, and Libin’s Evernote was intrepid enough to seize the opportunity.
+But the iPhone—once it began to support third-party apps—was the sort of epoch-shifting device that Pachikov had fantasized about a couple of years earlier, and Libin’s Evernote was intrepid enough to seize the opportunity.
 It also rearchitected the app to store notes in the cloud, helping to make Evernote more of a permanent repository even though Pachikov had originally believed that sharing between devices should be accomplished through peer-to-peer synchronization in the interest of privacy.
 “I was wrong,” he now admits.

 Libin’s sense of showmanship was as strong as his timing.
 According to venture capitalist Roelof Botha of Sequoia, which invested a total of $70 million in Evernote in 2010 and 2011, “Phil is a Pied Piper.
 People would follow him, and he had an ability to whip up a frenzy and excitement around the company that was really amazing.”
-The app which had once seemingly maxed out at 80,000 users later reached 150 million people—most of whom used it for free, with the most serious adherents paying for premium features.
+The app that had once seemingly maxed out at 80,000 users later reached 150 million people—most of whom used it for free, with the most serious adherents paying for premium features.
 Lots of Silicon Valley companies host lavish conferences for developers; Evernote was unusual in welcoming people who just plain loved its product to its Trunk extravaganzas.

 Pachikov’s founding vision of letting people safely store a lifetime’s worth of vital information for easy retrieval remained at the heart of the business.
 But at the same time, Libin contended that Evernote wasn’t by definition a technology company.
-Working with a variety of partners, it began selling backpacks and courier bags—nice ones!—as well as Fujitsu scanners and Moleskine notebooks which integrated with its app.
+Working with a variety of partners, it began selling backpacks and courier bags—nice ones!—as well as Fujitsu scanners and Moleskine notebooks that integrated with its app.
 In 2013, when I wrote about the company for Time, Libin told me that the overarching goal was to be a sort of Nike of the mind, “the most important brand for people who care about their lives, who want to build smarter, more productive lives.”

-Without Libin’s contributions, Evernote might be remembered—or not remembered—as a once-promising Windows application which failed to make it into the mobile age.
+Without Libin’s contributions, Evernote might be remembered—or not remembered—as a once-promising Windows application that failed to make it into the mobile age.
 Pachikov is more than happy to share credit for the company’s very existence: Libin, he says, “really deserved to have the title of cofounder even though he joined five years later.”

 By 2015, Evernote seemed to be well down the road to an IPO.
 Libin, who had always said he had no intention of being Evernote’s last CEO and now acknowledged that he wasn’t passionate about taking the company public, did something roughly comparable to what Pachikov had done eight years earlier: He replaced himself.
 The new CEO was O’Neill, an Ontario native who’d spent a decade at Google in various positions, including running business operations in Canada and managing the Google Glass project.
 (Libin stayed on as executive chairman but left 14 months later; today, he runs All Turtles, an AI “startup studio.”)